777josephd/Active-Directory-Splunk-SOAR/README.md

 ### Linux Remmina

-On the Linux Mint VM I used for configuration and SSH, I installed and configured the Remmina service to enable RDP capabilities.
+On the Linux Mint VM used for configuration and SSH, install and configure the Remmina service to enable RDP capabilities.
 Since the RDP connection is going from a Linux machine to a Windows machine, the installation process is as follows:
 ```
 sudo apt install remmina remmina-plugin-rdp -y
 ```